top of page

 When someone tolerates a situation or behavior, they exhibit patience, restraint, or forbearance without necessarily endorsing or approving of it.
 Tolerance involves recognizing and respecting the rights, opinions, or actions of others, even if they differ from one's own.
 It implies a willingness to coexist or allow the existence of diverse viewpoints, practices, or circumstances without resorting to hostility, judgment, or interference.
 Tolerance does not imply agreement or endorsement, but rather a willingness to accommodate differences and maintain a peaceful or harmonious coexistence.
 The verb "tolerate" reflects a mindset of open-mindedness, acceptance, and respect for diversity, even in the face of challenging or uncomfortable situations.

-Example sentences of tolerate
+Example sentences containing tolerate

 1. We should always tolerate different viewpoints to promote healthy discussions.